- Excellent performance

 We rate the 2020 Stinger at 8 out of 10 for its performance.

 Base Stinger GT-Line cars have the look but not the power of the real GT cars.
-Still, their 255-horsepower 2.0-liter turbo-4 delivers decent grunt and works well with the standard 8-speed automatic transmission.
+Still, their 255-hp 2.0-liter turbo-4 delivers decent grunt and works well with the standard 8-speed automatic transmission.
 Better yet is the twin-turbocharged 3.3-liter V-6 fitted to all other versions of the Stinger.
-This healthy engine delivers 365 horsepower in rapid fashion as it rushes the Stinger to 60 mph in around 4.7 seconds before hitting a 167 mph top speed.
+This healthy engine delivers 365 hp in rapid fashion as it rushes the Stinger to 60 mph in around 4.7 seconds before hitting a 167 mph top speed.
 The V-6 pours on the power at low speeds, never feeling out of breath.
 In Sport mode, the 8-speed shoots off rapid gear changes, though it can struggle to keep up with the rat-a-tat hammering of the steering wheel-mounted paddle shifters in enthusiastic driving.
 A dual-clutch transmission would be faster, but perhaps not as smooth at lower speeds.

 Most Stingers send power to the rear wheels, though all-wheel drive is a reasonably priced option that adds confidence on slippery terrain while providing better grip in any situation.
 V-6 Stingers with all-wheel drive also include a limited-slip rear differential and brake-based torque-vectoring.

 The Stinger has four drive modes that rework its throttle mapping, its steering heft, and more.
-Soft, relatively narrow tires that are perfectly acceptable in day-to-day use prove the sedan’s Achilles Heel when it comes to track time, not that most buyers will find that unacceptable.
+Soft, relatively narrow tires that are perfectly acceptable in day-to-day use prove the sedan’s Achilles heel when it comes to track time, not that most buyers will find that unacceptable.
 Ultimately, the car delivers neutral, comfortable handling suited more for winding back roads than for the track situations Kia suggests its big sedan should be capable of handling.

 Underneath, the front struts and five-link rear suspension deliver a composed ride, but leave us wondering why Kia didn’t see fit to slap a set of wider tires on for even better grip.